davidhernandeze/hackter-client/.junie/guidelines.md

 - Prettier is configured for code formatting
 - Run linting with `npm run lint`
 - Run formatting with `npm run format`
+- No comments are allowed in the codebase

 ### Project Structure